konkret-wallet/konkret-wallet/docs/testing.md

 ### Code Coverage Requirements

-Thanks to @brad.decker, we can now see our total test coverage using [codecov](https://app.codecov.io/gh/MetaMask/metamask-extension).

-Codeconv's quality gate enforces that code coverage does not decrease.
-As per our 2023 Q1 OKR of ["Increase platform-wide reliability by expanding test coverage, and improving tooling and infrastructure"](https://docs.google.com/document/d/1dUCE9PJA0L6EMlVgG3y0dyiDrht1-MG-DhbEXp78QAs/edit#bookmark=id.s8dqtv3asm7x), we are working towards 80 code coverage.

-For that to happen, simply not decreasing code coverage is not enough.
 Developers should progressively increase the coverage of the files they change.
 We don't currently have an automated way of expressing this, but it can be checked manually by using the Jest flag `--changedSince` ([read Jest docs for more info](https://jestjs.io/docs/cli#--changedsince)).
-Apart from our individual contributions, during PR reviews, it's OK to encourage others to continue increasing code coverage for their changes within reason.
-Remember that code coverage is not a silver bullet and that the quality of our tests is just as important.
+Apart from individual contributions, during PR reviews, it's OK to encourage others to continue increasing code coverage for their changes within reason.
+Remember that code coverage is not a silver bullet and that the quality of tests is just as important.

-In the future, we may use other tools to ensure an upward trajectory for code coverage, such as [Sonarcloud](https://docs.sonarcloud.io/improving/new-code-definition/) or other static checking tools.

 ### Fitness functions: measuring progress in code quality and preventing regressions using custom git hooks